Meinir Gwilym

 Meinir Elin Gwilym (born 31 March 1983) is a Welsh-language pop and folk singer.
-Raised in Llangristiolus, Anglesey, she released her first EP, "Smôcs, Coffi a Fodca Rhad" (translates into English as "Smokes, Coffee and Cheap Vodka") in 2002.
+Raised in Llangristiolus, Anglesey, she released her first EP, "Smôcs, Coffi a Fodca Rhad" in 2002.
 Her website claims that she is amongst the best-selling Welsh language musicians in history.

 Gwilym worked as a radio presenter on the afternoon request show for Radio Cymru, the BBC's Welsh-language service, alongside Dylan Wyn.
 She now works on S4C's nightly magazine show Wedi 7, and presents weekend shows on Heart Cymru in Anglesey and Gwynedd.

 Childhood

 Meinir Gwilym was born in Wales in 1983, and educated at Ysgol Henblas in Llangristiolus, and later, Ysgol Gyfun in Llangefni.
 Gwilym comes from a musical family, with a grandfather who played the piano, her other grandfather who wrote lyrics, and a mother and sister who are fond of singing.
 She competed in the Urdd Eisteddfod as a child, and began writing songs around the age of fourteen.

 Gwilym completed a degree in Welsh Literature and Philosophy in July 2004 at Bangor University.
 She had begun her degree at Cardiff University, but the last twelve months were completed at Bangor.